 This is the longest sleep trial period that we’ve witnessed from a mattress company.
 Most manufacturers allow a 30-90-day test drive.

 Admittedly, you only need utmost one month to decide whether to keep the mattress or ship it back for an exchange or refund.

-But what happens when you can’t try out the mattress within the 90 days?
+But what happens when you can’t try out the mattress within the 90-day period?
 That’s where a longer trial period comes in handy.

 Moreover, similar to any other Ikea mattress, you also get 25 years of warranty with the latex models.
 Don’t be excited yet.
 None of their mattresses are crafted to last that long.

 What type of latex does Ikea use for its mattresses?

 This manufacturer uses the Dunlop process for its latex.
 In case you are alien to this, the Dunlop process is simpler than Talalay.